 Tennis Lessons and Clinics:

-Don’t know how to play tennis or need to freshen up on your ability?
-If you are interested in receiving tennis lessons at Golden Gate Park, visit the Rec & Parks website or call 415-831-6302 or 415-753-7001.
+Don’t know how to play tennis or need to get rid of the rust?
+If you are interested in receiving tennis lessons at the Goldman Tennis Center in Golden Gate Park, visit the Lifetime Activities website (coming soon!).

 Schools with courts